THE LOVE I MUST HATE

 “Uriel!’’

-Students turned to my voice, parted an entrance for me and I went into the crowd and before Uriel.
+Students turned to my voice, parted an entrance for me, and I went into the crowd and before Uriel.

 “Uriel?”
-I touched her face and she opened her eyes to see me.
+I touched her face, and she opened her eyes to see me.
 “Hey…” I whispered.

 “Senior Lisa,” she exhaled happily.

 I could see the revival in her eyes.
-She must have waited too long for me and I confirmed it when she gripped my hand and began to shed tears.
+She must have waited too long for me, and I confirmed it when she gripped my hand and began to shed tears.
 All the emotions she was subduing overflowed at my presence.

 “Who did this to you?”
-I cupped her head but her sobbing state couldn’t help her stay still.
+I cupped her head, but her sobbing state couldn’t help her stay still.

 “Who was the player?”
 I turned to the shaking students.
 “Who kicked the ball?!’’
-I yelled and they all pointed to the bad player.
+I yelled, and they all pointed to the bad player.

 “I am sorry, senior Lisa,” Miriam shook in fear.
 “I didn’t mean to break her nose.”

 “What?
 Her nose is broken?”
-I lowered over
+I leaned